dezlotnik/vault/docs/Algorithms and Data Structures/Linked List.md

+---
+id: Linked List
+aliases: []
+tags: []
+---
 A linked list is a collection of nodes connected together via links.
 These nodes consist of the data to be stored and a pointer to the address of the next node within the linked list.